Nemin32/Nemin32.github.io/_drafts/fanfic.md

 He knew the voice was lying.

-His kind was fairly unique, not many creatures possessed this sort of stature and red eyes like his, but he wasn't the one to make the terms, so slowly he stuck one hand out of his garb and pulled the hood down.
+His kind was fairly unique, not many creatures possessed this sort of stature and red eyes like his;
+but he wasn't the one to make the terms, so slowly he stuck one hand out of his garb and pulled the hood down.
 Even with the rain and the lack of light his features were unmistakable.
 The warted, yellowish-green skin; the dark, almost black mask; and of course the many tentacles that covered his